paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ## Camera Position

-The distinctive foreground means the camera position is fairly easily identified on aerial imagery from Google Earth at a position x=491m down runway 23 and y=-161m to the left off the runway centreline.
+The distinctive foreground means the camera position is fairly easily identified on aerial imagery from Google Earth at a position x=491m down runway 23 and y=-161m to the left of the runway centreline.

 ## Camera Heading and Resolution